Kumatanchi: Reception

 Kumatanchi sold 3,500 copies in its debut week, becoming the 4th highest-selling Nintendo DS game during that period.
 Japanese gaming magazine Famitsu enjoyed the artwork and basic premise, but one reviewer felt that its real-time gameplay mechanic was intrusive, while another thought the game lacked substance.

 Joystiq commented on the game's visual style, which they felt was a departure from previous Vanillaware titles, also calling it "cutesy".
-Janine Dong of GamerTell was fairly mixed about the game; while she enjoyed the art design and some of its gameplay ideas, she found the general gameplay and interactions with Kuma-tan uncomfortable.
+Janine Dong of GamerTell was fairly mixed about the game; while she enjoyed the art design and some of its gameplay ideas, she found the general gameplay and interactions with Kuma-tan simplistic and repetitive.
 Mathias Oertel, during a review of Dragon's Crown for German website 4Players, noted Kumatanchi as having inferior artwork to the rest of the developer's titles.